vikram087/icam-superconducticity-repository/docker/README.md

    # Steps for obtaining this value will be in step 7
    API_KEY=YOUR_API_KEY

-   # Url of your backend container
+   # Url of your backend (if you are on a cloud instance, ensure you use its public DNS/IP for this)
    VITE_BACKEND_URL=http://localhost:8080
    ```